linode/docs/docs/uptime/monitoring/monitoring-servers-with-monit.md

     check process apache-server with pidfile /run/apache2.pid
         if cpu > 95% for 3 cycles then alert

 For the `check process` statement, Monit requires an associated .pid file.
 Many common Linux server programs put a .pid file within the `/run` directory (`/var/run` on earlier Debian versions.)
 You can look for the location of the .pid file in your program's documentation, man page, or init script.
 In this example, the apache2 process uses a file named apache2.pid in the `/run` directory.
-I have asked Monit to alert if this Apache process starts to use too much CPU for a minimum of 3 cycles.
+The result of this command sequence is that Monit will alert if this Apache process starts to use too much CPU for a minimum of three cycles.
 With `set daemon 300` defined in the global configuration, if apache uses more than 95% CPU for 3 x 300 seconds, or 15 minutes, then Monit will trigger.

 You can test more than one parameter in a single check statement.
 The Apache program spawns children as needed to serve requests.
 If a large number of requests come in and continue unabated for 25 minutes, the test added here will alert on it.